 - feeling and being sick

 This medicine is not an AChE inhibitor.
 It works by blocking the effects of a large amount of a chemical in the brain called glutamate.

 Memantine is used for moderate or severe dementia with Lewy bodies.
 It's suitable for people who cannot take AChE inhibitors.

 Side effects can include headaches, dizziness and constipation.
 These are usually temporary.

 Read the information leaflet that comes with your medicine and talk to your GP about possible side effects.

-Other medicines that may help control some symptoms of dementia with Lewy bodies include:
+There are other medicines that may help control some symptoms of dementia with Lewy bodies.

 - antidepressants - these may be given if you're depressed